-Fortunately, this harness from Ruffwear really manages to be the best of all worlds with a design that’s sure to work for most dogs and some features that are great for pet owners.
+Fortunately, this one from Ruffwear really manages to be the best of all worlds with a design that’s sure to work for most dogs and some features that are great for pet owners.

-If you take a look at the overall design of this harness, you can see the marriage between comfort and security.
-The harness is light and padded on both the belly and the chest, preventing rubbing and ensuring that your dog won’t mind wearing the harness.
+If you take a look at the overall design of this one, you can see the marriage between comfort and security.
+The harness is light and padded on both the belly and the chest, preventing rubbing and ensuring that your dog won’t mind wearing it.
 At the same time, though, it has two different attachment points to ensure that you can keep your dog safe at all times.

 - Easy to clean